notbakaneko/scthumber/README.md

     ./node_modules:/app/node_modules

-### Networking Notes
+## Common issues

+### Cannot start sharp
+    Something went wrong installing the "sharp" module

+    Cannot find module '../build/Release/sharp-linux-x64.node'
+    Require stack:
+    - /app/node_modules/sharp/lib/sharp.js

+`sharp` downloads and uses pre-built binaries by default; these builds are not compatible between platform architectures.
+Reinstall the packages.
+When using Docker, it is recommended to have a `node_modules` volume local to the container.

+### Cannot connect to custom domain

 This assumes the default Docker Desktop bridge networking is used and the remote host is accessible through the bridge network; different networking modes and container runtimes may require different configuration.

-scthumber needs to be able to download the image source for thumbnailing.
+`scthumber` needs to be able to download the image source for thumbnailing.
 When using a custom internal domain, you may need to add a mapping to the container to resolve.

 e.g. If `osu-web.test` resolves to `127.0.0.1` on the host, it will also resolve to `127.0.0.1` in the container